 Herb Hogue - I'm a 68 year old retired Operating Chief Engineer for the City of Buffalo Water Department.
 I have been an Episcopalian for 38 years.
 I have served as Warden and on the Vestry of St. Thomas and St. John's Grace parishes.
 Served as Sunday school teacher and Bihops youth summer program director at St. Thomas church.
 Was elected four times as Diocesan Convention delegate.
 At present I am serving as Rehab Director.
 On the Steam Engine Society.
 I have been married for 36 years and raised four children on the west side of Buffalo.

 Rob Petersen - Fr.
 Steve, when I first came to Grace Episcopal Church, successfully recruited kids in the Sunday School to join the Junior Choir.
 I was one of those so recruited.
 A few years later, in 1951, I was confirmed by Bishop Scaife.
 Sunday School teacher, acolyte, vestry person, YPF member, and the like were activities I engaged in during my years at Grace Church.
 I continued these kinds of activities when we became the parish of Saint John’s-Grace; I was one of those first members of the new Vestry at the merged parish.
-Thereafter, I have served in several capacities and offices at Saint John’s-Grace, and lately I am the Treasurer.
+Thereafter, I have served in several capacities and offices at St John’s-Grace, and lately I am the Treasurer.
 Loyalty and devotion to the congregation and the community have been strong factors in my continuing to be a member of the parish and to do service in it.

 Our Clerk of the Vestry: